a7met-22/Golf-swing/README.md

 - **Rotation & X-Factor engine** — hip rotation, shoulder rotation, and their separation (X-Factor), computed from world-space coordinates so it holds up even though the camera only sees 2D.
-- **Swing-phase state machine** — `READY → ADDRESS → BACKSWING → TOP →
-  DOWNSWING → IMPACT → FOLLOW_THROUGH → READY`, driven by rotation velocity
-  and hand height, with:
+- **Swing-phase state machine** — see the diagram below — driven by rotation velocity and hand height, with:
   - automatic address-position calibration (no manual setup step)
   - waggle cancellation (a practice waggle doesn't get counted as a swing)
   - scene-cut detection (a replay/angle change doesn't get parsed as a swing)